Irish Abroad 5 min read

 What's Next

-The two-week ceasefire is intended to create space for diplomatic negotiations, but the underlying tensions between the US, Israel, and Iran remain unresolved.
+The two-week ceasefire is intended to create space for diplomatic negotiations in Islamabad, but the underlying tensions remain unresolved.
 European governments, including the UK, are expected to push for a more durable diplomatic settlement.
 The fragility of the truce means that markets and governments will be watching developments closely in the days ahead.
-Full France 24 coverage at France 24.
+Full BBC coverage at BBC News and AP News at AP News.

 What's Your Take?